benjystanton/benjystanton.github.io/_posts/2019-11-05-going-full-monzo.md

 I love that I can put money aside for bills into pot, and clearly see available spending money that’s left for the month.

-I also like that, at a glance, I can check whether I’m spending too quickly or too slowly.
+I also like that, at a glance, I can check whether I’m spending too quickly or that I'll have money left over.

 ## Conclusion

 So far I’m really happy.
-I was slightly nervous when I heard the bad press about people’s accounts being frozen, but ultimately, the way Monzo responded to it put my mind at ease.
+I was slightly nervous when I heard the bad press about peoples’ accounts being frozen, but ultimately, the way Monzo responded to it put my mind at ease.

 It would be nice if all companies I dealt with had the same great service design as companies like Monzo and Bulb.